State of Massachusetts Mandatory Annual Water Restrictions

 - Mulch, mulch, mulch!
 Mulch retains moisture, cools the ground and decreases the need for watering.

 - Mow your grass at the right height.
-The higher the better in summer months.
+The higher the better in summer months (at least three plus inches high).

 - Select plants that are native to the area, have low water needs and are shade producing.